Stuycs-K/final-project-4-zhans-hatzigeorgioun/WORKLOG.md

 Finished README.md and PRESENTATION.md.
 Formatted encrypt for presentation/demo purposes, displays locations of the 4 key squares.
 Reviewed and finalized TryHackMe homework.
 Submitted it for public release

 ### June 6, 2023
-Update to PRESENTATION.md about cracking cipher and keys
+Update to PRESENTATION.md about cracking cipher and keys.
+Update to HOMEWORK.md for updated TryHackMe link.

 ## References and Resources